elle-j/thusly/design/implementation/parser-compiler.md

 1. Since `+` is the first operator encountered, the precedence of `+` is compared to the lowest possible precedence level.
 1. Since the precedence of `+` is greater than the lowest, `current` is updated by advancing to the next token generated  (its right-hand side), and since the parser expects the operator to be an infix operator, it gets the *infix* function (`parse_binary`) associated with `TOKEN_PLUS` in the precedence table.
 1. `parse_binary` recursively continues parsing the expression now using a minimum precedence level set to "the precedence of `+` + 1", which will be compared against when the next operator is encountered.
-If the minimum precedence is not incremented and the next operator is a `+` or `-`, then those expressions will continue being parsed, causing right-associativity.
+If the minimum precedence is not incremented and the next operator is, for instance, a `+` or `-`, then those expressions will continue being parsed, mistakenly causing right-associativity.
 For the binary arithmetic operators, the parser enforces left-associativity by incrementing the minimum precedence before proceeding parsing the subsequent expression.

 **Token #3** (`3`):